-- A. Erosion, Sedimentation and Pollution Control Plan prepared in accordance with the requirements of Chapter 400 of this UDO. - B. Grading Plan prepared in accordance with the requirements of Section 320-70 of this UDO if grading is proposed beyond the street right-of-way. - C. Stormwater drainage construction data prepared in accordance with the requirements of Chapter 800 of this UDO and the Gwinnett County Stormwater Management Manual. - 1.
-Location and size of all proposed drainage structures, including stormwater management facilities, catch basins, grates, headwalls, pipes and any extensions thereof, energy dissipators, improved channels, and all proposed drainage easements to be located outside street right-of-way lines. - 2.
-Profiles of all storm drainage pipes and slope of receiving channels.
-On storm drainage profiles a pipe chart will be shown which will include pipe numbers, pipe size, pipe material, pipe slope, pipe length, contributing drainage area, design flow, design storm frequency, runoff coefficient all pipes for the required design flow. - 3.
-Profiles of all open channels and ditches including Mannings' 25-year storm normal depth and velocity.
-On storm drainage profiles, an open channel chart will be shown which will include open channel numbers, conveyance size, lining material, and length, channel slope, contributing drainage area, design storm frequency, runoff coefficient and velocity. - 4.
-Hydrological study used in determining size of structures, including map of all contributing drainage basins and acreage. - D. If sanitary sewers or water main extensions are required, plans will be prepared in accordance with the current Sanitary Sewer or Water Main Specifications.

-E. Construction data for new streets and street widenings:

-- 1. Centerline profiles and typical roadway sections of all proposed streets, as well as plans and profiles for all proposed major thoroughfares.
+- A. Preliminary Plat prepared in accordance with this UDO. - B. Erosion, Sedimentation and Pollution Control Plan prepared in accordance with the requirements of this UDO. - C. Grading Plan prepared in accordance with the requirements of this UDO if grading is proposed beyond the street right-of-way. - D. Stormwater drainage construction data prepared in accordance with the requirements of this UDO and the Gwinnett County Stormwater Management Manual, including but not limited to: - 1.
+Location and size of all proposed drainage structures, including stormwater management facilities, catch basins, grates, headwalls, pipes, and any extensions thereof, energy dissipators, improved channels, and all proposed drainage easements to be located outside street right-of-way lines.

+- 2. Profiles of all storm drainage pipes and slope of receiving channels.
+Hydraulic grade line is to be shown on all pipes (except roof drains) for the required design flow.
+On storm drainage profiles a pipe chart will be shown which will include pipe numbers, pipe size, pipe material, pipe slope, pipe length, contributing drainage area, design flow, design storm frequency, runoff coefficient and velocity.
+On all pipes, the hydraulic grade line shall be shown. - 3.
+Profiles of all open channels and ditches including the design flow, normal depth, and velocity.
+On storm drainage profiles an open channel chart will be shown which will include: open channel numbers, conveyance size, lining material, length, channel slope, contributing drainage area, design flow, design storm frequency, runoff coefficient and velocity for the required design flow. - 4.
+Hydrological study used in determining size of structures, including map of all contributing drainage basins and acreage. - E. Sewage disposal plans prepared in accordance with the requirements of the current Water Main and Sanitary Sewer Design and Construction Standards and Specifications, including but not limited to: - 1.
+Sanitary Sewer Plans, including the profiles and other information as may be required by the Department of Water Resources. - 2.
+For projects proposed to be served by on-site sewage disposal systems, location, and extent of septic tank, drain field and attendant structures, and other information required by the Environmental Health Section. - F. Construction data for new streets and street widenings, including: - 1.
+Centerline profiles and typical roadway sections of all proposed streets, as well as plans and profiles for all proposed major thoroughfares.
 Typical roadway sections shall be provided for street widenings. - 2.
-Profiles covering roadways that are extensions of existing roadways shall include elevations at 50 foot intervals for such distance as may be adequate to provide continuity consistent with the standards required by Chapter 900 for street improvements, but no less than 200 feet. - 3.
-All elevations shall be coordinated and tied into U.S. Coast and Geodetic Survey or Department of Transportation bench marks where feasible, or into reference monuments established by the Federal Emergency Management Agency. - 4.
-Stub streets shall be profiled at least 200 feet onto adjoining property (no tree cutting). - F. Specimen tree survey. - G. Specimen Tree Concept Plan.
-If specimen trees are located on property a Specimen Tree Concept Plan is required to be submitted prior to the Subdivision Development Plans. - H. Buffer and Landscape Plan.
-If any such areas exist within the subdivision, the plan shall be prepared in accordance with the specifications under this Chapter, and the requirements of Chapters 600 through 640 of this Ordinance. - I. Tree Preservation and/or Replacement Plan prepared in accordance with Chapters 600 through 640 of this Ordinance. - J. Floodplain Management Plans.
-If any floodplain areas are located on the property, such data as is required by Chapter 700 of this UDO shall be submitted.
+Profiles covering roadways that are extensions of existing roadways shall include elevations at 50-foot intervals for such distance as may be adequate to provide continuity consistent with the standards required by Chapter 900 for street improvements, but no less than 200 feet. - 3.
+All elevations shall be coordinated and tied into U.S. Coast and Geodetic Survey or Department of Transportation benchmarks where feasible, or into reference monuments established by the Federal Emergency Management Agency. - 4.
+Stub streets shall be profiled at least 200 feet onto adjoining property (no tree cutting). - G. Utility Plans - H. Specimen Tree Survey. - I. Specimen Tree Concept Plan, if applicable. - J. Tree Preservation and/or Replacement Plan prepared in accordance with this UDO. - K. Buffer and Landscape Plan.
+If any such areas exist within the subdivision, the plan shall be prepared in accordance with the specifications under this Chapter, and the requirements. - L. Floodplain Management Plans.
+If any floodplain areas are located on the property, such data as is required by this UDO shall be submitted. - M. Water System Plans prepared in accordance with the requirements of the Water Main and Sanitary Sewer Design and Construction Standards and Specifications, including but not limited to: